rakhiarrus1988-source/telegram-uploader/README.md

 - **MediaFire**: Uses `mediafire` library.
 - **Terabox**: Uses `terabox-dl` (auto‑installed).
 - You need a **Telegram API ID and Hash** from [my.telegram.org](https://my.telegram.org/apps).

+## This code is not ready to use now, please don't use it